-Finally, the regulatory variable that we are using (REGNOPO) looks at "all" aspects of regulation except the one of public ownership.
+Finally, the regulatory variable that we are using (REG) looks at "all" aspects of regulation except the one of public ownership.
 Results hold when we use the indicator of regulation that only measures barriers to entry and vertical integration and the more general indicator that also looks at public ownership.
-Instead, if we only use the indicator that measures only public ownership, EMU has no effect.
-We also investigated whether reforms in other sectors (i.e., when one considers the energy sector, reforms in other sectors are reforms in communications and transport and so on) matter.
-The coefficient is positive, indicating some degree of correlation of deregulation across sectors, but it is statistically significant in some but not other specifications.